-- 11.9.1.13.
-The PAO does not need to be identical for each level of the BLPU hierarchy.
-This means that multiple levels can be combined into the PAO and allows for truncated versions of an address element to be displayed, thereby ensuring that a meaningful address can be viewed by a user, regardless of the hierarchy behind the BLPU.
-For example, Terminal 1 Heathrow Airport may be shortened in the LPI relating to the BLPU in the next level down in the hierarchy to Terminal 1 Heathrow. - 11.9.1.14.
-If there are 3 or 4 levels in a BLPU hierarchy where grandchild and great grandchild Records exist, the following rules must be applied: - If 3 levels are required the PAO for the grandchild Record should be inherited from the Parent Record.
+- 11.9.1.13 The PAO does not need to be identical for each level of the BLPU hierarchy.
+This means that multiple levels can be combined into the PAO and allows for truncated versions of an address element to be displayed, thereby ensuring that a meaninaful address can be viewed by a user, regardless of the hierarchy behind the BLPU.
+For example, Terminal 1 Heathrow Airport may be shortened in the LPI relating to the BLPU in the next level down in the hierarchy to Terminal 1 Heathrow. - 11.9.1.14 If there are 3 or 4 levels in a BLPU hierarchy where grandchild and great grandchild Records exist, the following rules must be applied:

+If 3 levels are required the PAO for the grandchild Record should be inherited from the Parent Record.
 The SAO should include reference to the bottom two levels of the hierarchy that is both the Child Record and itself, for example:

-PARENT "University of Nottingham"
+PARENT UPRN 1 University of Nottingham''

-CHILD UPRN 2 "Lenton Hall"
+CHILD UPRN 2 " Lenton Hall"

-GRANDCHILD UPRN 3 "Flat 1"
+GRANDCHILD UPRN 3 " Flat 1"

 UPRN 1

-ΡΑΟ "University of Nottingham"
+PAO "Ur niversity of

+No. ttingham''

 SAO

 UPRN 2

-ΡΑΟ "University of Nottingham"

-SAO "Lenton Hall"
+PAO niversity of

+Ио. ttingham''

+SAO "Le enton Hall''

 UPRN 3

-ΡΑΟ "University of Nottingham"
+PAO "Ur niversity of

+No. ttingham"

-SAO "Flat 1 Lenton Hall"
+SAO "Flo at 1 Lenton Hall''

-11.9.1.15.
-If 4 levels are required the PAO for the great grandchild Record should be inherited from the top two levels of the hierarchy.
+11.9.1.15 If 4 levels are required the PAO for the great grandchild Record should be inherited from the top two levels of the hierarchy.
 The SAO should include reference to the bottom two levels of the hierarchy that is both the grandchild Record and itself, for example: